Email FacebookTwitterMenu burgerClose thin

 • Ethics: Financial planners who hope to become certified must agree to follow the standards of ethics and practice outlined in the CFP Board’s code of conduct.
 Financial planners must also disclose relevant background information any criminal and civil complaints or regulatory actions against them.

-The key difference between a financial planner that has a CFP designation and one that doesn’t is the designation itself and what that involves.
+The main difference between a CFP® and a non-certified planner lies in the designation’s training and ethical requirements.
 If you’re working with a financial planner that’s certified, that automatically tells you that they’ve been through the rigorous education and testing process required by the CFP Board.
 As a result, they adhere to a higher ethical standard and code of conduct.

 Bottom Line